Srikanth Narayanan MA (Cantab) MSci MSc RSME FRSA

 I am a Registered Somatic Movement Educator and professional member of ISMETA, as a graduate of the programme in Body-Mind Centering, an experiential, somatic approach which integrates the anatomical, physiological, psychophysical, and developmental aspects of embodiment.

 I am a graduate of the Centre for Supervision and Team Development.
-And I hold a Certificate in Supervision.
+And I hold the Certificate in Supervision.

 My practice also draws significantly from my training in Authentic Movement and humanistic and psychodynamic counselling, as well as my longstanding engagement with contemplative practice, dance, improvisation, drama, performance, creative practice and my own psychotherapy.